 Public Safety officials recommended Toews ask Blunt about lessons the British government learned in hiring companies to manage prisons, according to the memo.
 Companies manage 16 prison facilities in the U.K., according to APCTO.

 While the performance of contractors in the U.S. has been “a mixed bag,” using private companies to provide prison services has the potential to save money, said Curt T. Griffiths, a criminology professor at Simon Fraser University in British Columbia who has studied the Canadian corrections system.

 The results will depend on whether employees are unionized and what kind of rehabilitation programs the contractor delivers, Griffiths said in a phone interview.
 The business case may be stronger in provincial prisons, where inmates tend to serve shorter sentences than in federal institutions, he said.

-A number of publicly traded companies own and manage prisons, including Geo Group, Corrections Corporation of America (CXW), G4S Plc (GFS) and Serco Group Plc.
+A number of publicly traded companies own and manage prisons, including Geo Group, Corrections Corporation of America (CXW:US), G4S Plc (GFS) and Serco Group Plc.
 (SRP)

 GEO Group provides cleaning and maintenance at a detention center for youth in Miramichi, New Brunswick, run by the provincial government.
 It is the only facility in Canada to have a contract with a private operator, according to APCTO.

 Private jails have generated controversy because of unease with “punishment for profit” and questions about the accountability of companies that run prisons, Griffiths said.
 “Proponents of privatization say ‘Look, you’ve got a much better chance holding the institution and its staff accountable than you do under a public system.’
 If they don’t meet the contracted standard, well, you don’t renew their contract.”